Flowsqy/CustomRaids/README.md

 #   Keep it empty to disable it.
 It supports colors
 # <topkill-permanent-radius> [integer] : The radius for the permanent message.
 #   See the <topkill-radius> property for more details.
 #
+# Timer:
+# <timer-enable> [boolean] : Whether the timer should be used
+# <timer-value> [integer] : The time in second before the raid end
+# <timer-message> [String] : The message to send to every player when the timer is out
+#   Keep it empty to disable it.
+It supports colors.
+#   %x% and %z% will be replaced with the x and y coordinates of the event.
+#   %world% will be replaced with the world name given above.
+#
 # Rewards:
 # <item-n> : The key of a reward.
 You can have as many entities as you want.
 The key just need to be unique.